thegodfiend/Java_Codes/README.md

-//A Java program to initialize the dialogue box for calculating the area of a rectangle//
+**A Java program to initialize the dialogue box for calculating the area of a rectangle**

 import javax.swing.*; //Needed for dialogue box